 Students choosing a program of study that can lead to a career in the Hospitality Industry.
-The curriculum covers the areas of safety and sanitation principles, small wares, culinary nutrition, recipes, cooking techniques, baking and pastry.
+The curriculum covers the areas of safety and sanitation principles, small wares, culinary nutrition, recipes, cooking techniques, baking, and pastry.
 Students are required to keep a recipe file of foods prepared in class, participate in a sanitation test, restaurant review, portfolio, food experience, and famous Chef Project.

-4. Vocational Exploration:
+4. College and Career Planning:

-For students seeking assistance in the process of vocational choice and career planning.
-Topics for study and discussion include theories of vocational choice, the role of self-concept in career choice and development, and the sources of occupational information.
+For students seeking assistance in the process of college and career planning.
+Topics for study and discussion include college choice, the role of selfconcept in career choice and development, and the sources of occupational information.
 Vocational interest and personality inventories are administered and interpreted.

-5. Rio Hondo College (Administration of Justice, Career and Life Planning):
+5. Rio Hondo College (Administration of Justice, Career, and Life Planning):

 The Administration of Justice Department is part of the College's Public Safety Division, one of the state's largest fully comprehensive public safety training programs.
-The division provides educational and training programs in various state certified programs through its Regional Training Centers for Law Enforcement, Fire Technology and homeland security.
-The academic programs provide certificate programs, associate of science degrees and transfer degrees.
-The Administration of Justice program prepare students with the basic knowledge to know about the various law enforcement and correctional career fields.
-The Career Exploration and Life Planning course will examine student, career and self development theories to assist with successful job search and workplace behaviors.
+The division provides educational and training programs in various state-certified programs through its Regional Training Centers for Law Enforcement, Fire Technology, and homeland security.
+The academic programs provide certificate programs, associate of science degrees, and transfer degrees.
+The Administration of Justice program prepares students with the basic knowledge to know about the various law enforcement and correctional career fields.
+The Career Exploration and Life Planning course will examine student, career, and self-development theories to assist with successful job search and workplace behaviors.